 I would like to mention two projects that I found in my research.
 MeArm is a well-known robotic arm project used by several purposes.
 Most of them, it is for educational purposes, but not limited to it.
 This is an open source robot arm designed using small number of components.
 It is also cheap to acquire it and to assemble it.

 How to Mechatronics is a youtube channel that offers several tutorial of how to design electronic systems.
 It is possible to find two very nice ideas of how to build a robotic arm build.
 First, the Static arm that is fixed in the ground and have 4 points of movements.
 It uses arduino to decide about the movements of the arm and smartphone app to request the arm to move.
 The second, Mobile arm, it is the same “Static arm” but now integrated in a mobile vehicle.
 The mobile app has been changed because there was a problem of integrating some components with the arduino.

 This project will extract important features from these two applications.

 I will design an artificial intelligence application that recognize objects read from a camera and also the robotic arm that will be triggered to catch objects of interested.
 The idea is also to design a vehicle to enable the arm to explore the environment looking for the object.
 Later, extra functionality can be added, for example the use predefined GPS location of where the object might be located.
 Or time schedule to catch certain object according to the agenda of important tasks.

 What materials and components will be used?¶

-Where will they come from?¶
+Where will come from? (the material)¶

 How much will they cost?¶